Mortgage Borrowing Basics For First-Time Home Buyers

 Also, unless you’ve been pre-approved for a mortgage, you’re going to be estimating the mortgage interest rate.

-Your monthly payments could be higher or lower depending on what rate you qualify for so this could impact how
+Your monthly payments could be higher or lower depending on what rate you qualify for so this could impact how much house you can afford.

 3. Types of Mortgages